Acids, Bases, and Salts Class 7

 1. Hydrochloric acid: Hydrochloric acid is used to make aqua regia, a mixture of acids used for various purposes including dissolving noble metals like gold and platinum.
 It is also used to clean the inside of boilers and other industrial equipment.

 2. Nitric acid: Nitric acid has several uses.
-It is used in the manufacturing of explosives, such as dynamite, and fertilizers like ammonium nitrate.
+It is used in the manufacturing of explosives, such as dynamite, and fertilisers like ammonium nitrate.
 Nitric acid is also used to extract metals from their ores through a process called leaching.

 4. Boric acid: Boric acid is commonly used as an eye wash to soothe eye irritations and infections.
 It has mild antiseptic properties and is used as an eyewash solution.